surebhandari/surebhandari.github.io/docs/k8s.md

 **How to Attach Storage to containers in POD**:

+**Context**: When somene wants to run a sidecar container alongside a main container and would like to have a shared storage.
+In that case, we need to go through
+Persistent Volume(PV) and Persistent Volume Claim(PVC) because containers don't have any storage.
 Here are the Steps to Follow.

 1. **Create the Persistent Volume (PV)**: In the PV definition, you should label the PV with the desired label (`type=logs`) so that the PVC can select it based on this label: